code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 - _Dependency Inversion Principle_\
   High-level modules (complex logic) should not depend on low-level modules (primary operations).
 Both should depend on abstractions.
 This allows high-level modules to easily switch to different low-level modules implementation.
 - _Template Method Pattern_\
-  Define the skeleton of an algorithm, deferring some steps.
+  Define the skeleton of an algorithm, deferring some steps to other components.
 E.g. Query module (step 2) could use different implementations of Parser, Indexer and Filter depends on how data is stored in database.
 The specific implementations of those child components will be send to Query component as input parameters (dependency injection).
-Strategy pattern enable switching among implementations of the same component.
+Strategy pattern enables switching among implementations of the same component.
 - _Strategy Pattern_\
   Define an interface common to a family of algorithms, e.g. survey result reducers, and make them interchangeable.
 This lets the algorithm vary independently from clients that use it.

 ### Building from the end
 We don't have to start from step 1 (Ingest), we can start from step 3 (Summarize) and create adapters to connect it to the current pipeline.